 A work order is a document describing an authorized task to be completed by a field service, maintenance, or inspection worker.
 Work orders provide basic information such as a description of the task, the estimated completion date, and the name of the individual assigned to the task.
 A work order for installation of meter is intimated post approval of water and/or sewerage connection request.
-It is recommended that the work order should be digitally or manually signed by the relevant ULB officer such as Commissioner or Deputy Commissioner Etc. along with water marked with ULB or relevant logo as per the ULB rules and/or regulations.
-It is also recommended to add digitally signed work orders into DigiLocker to make it easier to access and integrate with other services.
+It is recommended that the work order should be digitally or manually signed by the relevant ULB officer such as Commissioner or Deputy Commissioner etc along with water marked with ULB or relevant logo as per the ULB rules and/or regulations.
+It is also recommended to add digitally signed work orders into Daglocked to make it easier to access and integrate with other services.

 W&S consumer ID

-See Clause 5.1.1.
+See 5.1.1.

 Connection date

-See Clause 5.1.16.2.4.
+See 5.1.16.2.4.

 Meter installation date

-See Clause 5.1.16.2.5.
+See 5.1.16.2.5.

 Meter reading date

-See Clause 5.1.16.2.6.
+See 5.1.16.2.6.

-SMS & notifications
+SMS and notifications

-See Clause 5.4.2.6.
+See 5.4.2.6.

-Usage billing & payment
+Usage billing and payment

-Application billing & payment is the process of generating bill (demand) against the calculated W&S application charge by the ULB and subsequent payment of the same by the citizen.
+Application billing and payment is the process of generating bill (demand) against the calculated W&S application charge by the ULB and subsequent payment of the same by the citizen.
+Fig 23.

-Fig. 24 Taxonomy of Usage Billing & Payment
+Fig. 23 Taxonomy of Usage Billing & Payment